 \section{Summary and conclusion}

-We have presented a series of models of tidally induced spiral arms and shown how these relate to the ridges and waves seen in certain projections of phase space, similar to those observed in the {\it Gaia} data for the Milky Way.
+We have presented a series of models of tidally induced spiral arms and shown how these relate to the ridges and waves seen in certain projections of phase space, similar to those observed in the {\it Gaia} data for the MW.
 Our main results and conclusions are:

-\begin{enumerate} \item An impulsive distant tidal impact generates a initial quadrupole in velocities that leads to a 2-armed spiral structure that winds up with time at an approximate rate of $\Omega-1/2\kappa$.
+\begin{enumerate} \item An impulsive distant tidal impact generates an initial quadrupole in velocities that leads to a two-armed spiral structure that winds up with time at an approximate rate of $\omega-1/2\kappa$.
 The arms progressively have smaller pitch angles and there is an increasing number of spiral wraps in a particular azimuth in the disc with time (Sect.~\ref{s_int}).

 \item The location of the maximum density (locus of the arms) coincides with regions where the average galactocentric radial velocity is negative, and the azimuthal velocity with respect to the average at each radius is zero (Sect.~\ref{s_int}).
 This is because the arms coincide with orbital phases in-between apocentre and pericentre.